HarshitRuwali/dotfiles/README.md

 ### power-manager/lock-screen

 Initiall I was using 'xautolock' to auto-lock the screen and to put the system to sleep.
 But its was not good enough for me, as its locks the screen when I was using VLC and some other apps which prevents screen to lock.
 So I switched to the previous manger(xfce4-power-manger).
+And I am using xfce4-screensaver to lock my screen as it turns off from the xfce4-power-manger.

+It just work so fine for me.